0x4248/gh_search/README.md

 - `language:javascript path:*.js "import " <PACKAGE>` - Find repositories with a javascript file that use a import replace package with the package you want to search for e.g. `express` or `react`

-- `language:javascript "//<COMMENT>"` - Find repositories with a javascript file that use a comment replace COMMENT with the comment you want to search for e.g. `//<COMMENT>`
+- `language:javascript "//<COMMENT>"` - Find repositories with a javascript file that use a comment replace COMMENT with the comment you want to search for.

 - `language:javascript "console.log("` - Find repositories with a javascript file that use a console.log.
 [Search](https://github.com/search?q=language%3Ajavascript+%22console.log%28%22&type=code)